-Calculate the temporal correlation coefficient between two datasets This will calculate the temporal correlation coefficient, in each grid cell, between two datasets nctoolkit.cor_space nctoolkit.cor_space(x=None, y=None)
+Calculate the temporal correlation coefficient between two datasets This will calculate the temporal correlation coefficient, for each time step, between two datasets.
+The datasets must either have the same variables or only have one variable.

-- x (dataset) First dataset to use - y (dataset) Second dataset to use
+- x (dataset) First dataset to use - y (dataset) Second dataset to use nctoolkit.cor_space